Keksuccino/docs_fancymenu/player-entities.md

 # Changing the Entity Size

 Unlike most other elements in FancyMenu, Player Entity elements do not support direct resizing via the resize grabbers.
 Instead you need to right-click the element and click on **Scale**.
 This allows you to set a scale for the element.
 The default one should be `30`, so setting it to `60` for example makes the player twice as big as normal, setting it to `15` shows it at half the size and so on.

+# Dependency: Fancy Entity Renderer (FER)

+For Minecraft 1.21.4+, there is an extra mod needed for making Player Entity elements work.
+The mod is called "Fancy Entity Renderer" and is available on CurseForge and Modrinth.

+If there is no build available yet for the Minecraft version you're using, it will most likely get released at a later point.

+Please keep in mind that FER is not developed by Keksuccino, so he has no control over builds that get released.